Best App That Gives One-Minute Mindfulness Prompts

 | Headspace | Structured guided lessons | Moderate | App-based reminders | Clear lessons, but not always one minute |

 Accessibility matters here.
-Offline access, low-friction design, and simple instructions can decide whether you actually use the prompt on a bus seat or office stairwell.
-For broader workday practice, our mindfulness at work guide covers longer workplace routines.
+Offline access, low-friction design, and plain instructions can decide whether you actually use the prompt while clipping on a dog leash or standing in a hallway with perfume hanging in the air.
+For broader daily practice, our mindfulness at work guide covers longer routines for professional settings.

 If your priority is fewer decisions, choose a short-prompt app that avoids the “which meditation should I pick?” problem.